-- 9. The respondent has filed an application for rejection of complaint on the ground of jurisdiction along with reply.
-The respondent has contested the complaint on the following grounds. - I. The complaint filed by the complainants is not maintainable and the Haryana Real Estate Regulatory Authority, Gurugram, Haryana has no jurisdiction whatsoever to entertain the present complaint.
-According to the respondent, the jurisdiction to entertain the complaints pertaining to refund, possession, compensation, and interest i.e., prescribed under sections 12, 14, 18 and section 19 of the Act lies with the adjudicating officer under sections 31 and 71 read with rule 29 of the rules. - II.
-In the present case, the complaint pertains to the alleged delay in delivery of possession for which the complainants have filed the present complaint and is seeking the relief of possession, interest, and compensation u/s 18 of the said Act.
-Therefore, even though the project of the respondent i.e., "RISE"
+- 10. The respondent has filed an application for rejection of complaint on the ground of jurisdiction along with reply.
+The respondent has contested the complaint on the following grounds: - in delivery of possession for which the complainant had filed the original complaint, before the Haryana Real Estate Regulatory Authority, Gurugram, Haryana, under rule 28 in Form 'CRA' of the Haryana Real Estate (Regulation & Development) Rules, 2017 and was seeking the relief of refund, interest and compensation u/s 18 of the Real Estate (Regulation & Development) Act, 2016. - II.
+Therefore, even though the project of the respondent i.e.

-Ramprastha City, Sector-37D, Gurgaon is covered under the definition of "ongoing projects" and registered with this authority, the complaint, if any, is still required to be filed before the adjudicating officer under rule 29 of the said rules and not before this authority under rule 28 as this authority has no jurisdiction whatsoever to entertain such complaint and such complaint is liable to be rejected.
+"RISE" Ramprastha City, Sector-37D, Gurgaon is covered under the definition of "ongoing projects" and registered with the authority, the complaint, if any, was still required to be filed before the adjudicating officer under rule 29 of the said rules and not before the authority under rule-28, as the authority had no jurisdiction whatsoever to entertain such complaint and such complaint is liable to be rejected.